FAQ

 How clean is the ship?

-Both ships will be compliant with the strictest Public Health and hygiene standards of the industry for all the activities on board including all the food handling and processing.
+All three of the ships in our fleet comply with the industry's strictest public Health and hygiene standards.
+This covers all activities on board, including food handling and processing.

 We go to great lengths to ensure cleanliness and sanitation onboard.
-The air distributed on board is disinfected by latest generation of advanced oxidation UV cells for the maximum protection against viruses and bacteria.
+The air distributed on board is disinfected by the latest generation of advanced oxidation UV cells, offering maximum protection against viruses and bacteria.

-There are plenty of hand sanitiser stations around the ship and you will be encouraged to sanitise your hands before and after going ashore and always before mealtimes.
-In order to protect the environment, we also adhere to strict biosecurity rules.
+There are plenty of hand sanitizer stations around the ship, and you will be encouraged to sanitize your hands before and after going ashore and before mealtimes.
+To protect the environment, we also adhere to strict biosecurity rules.
 You will be asked to walk through a cleaning solution on leaving and re-boarding the ship.

 What is your policy on sustainability, and what about the company’s environmental credentials?